NtonBala/patterns-js/facade/index.md

 }
 ```

-In the `applyFor` method we created new instances of classes and called the necessary methods to obtain user, credit and credit history results.
+In the `applyFor` method we've created new instances of classes and called the necessary methods to obtain user, credit and credit history results.
 Then we generated a loan result message.

-So what are the pros and cons of this pattern?
+**So what are the pros and cons of this pattern?**

 > The advantage is that when providing a simple interface to a complex code it is easier to work with and to reuse.
 But by creating a facade we create another abstraction and perhaps it is not always needed.

+## Summing-up

+Facade pattern is about creating a simple interface to a large, complex piece of code in order to hide it's complexity.